istiaquehussain/mcp-demo/Readme.txt

         c. email-service: protocol - streamable HTTP
         http://localhost:8000/mcp
 6. run and test client
-   Note : In order to test the fucntionalityly without any cost We are using xxx model though groq intefencing .
-Please loging to https://groq.com/ and generate a API key
+   Note: To test the functionality without any cost, we are using qwen/qwen3-32b model through Groq inference.
+Please log in to https://groq.com/ and generate an API key
    - cd ./client
    - edit .env file to replace with your GROQ API KEY
    - python3 -m venv .venv